Saint-Leonard, Quebec: Public Transportation

 Public transportation in Saint-Leonard is managed by the Société de transport de Montréal (STM).
 Saint-Leonard has an extensive bus network in the borough with a total of 14 bus routes.
 There are 12 daytime routes including two express routes and 2 night routes.
 The STM's 141 Jean-Talon Est bus serves Jean-Talon Street East, with buses taking off at every 10 minutes maximum during peak hours from Saint-Michel and Honoré-Beaugrand metro stations.
-The Massouche Exo line runs through the borough and has a stop at Gare Saint-Léonard-Montréal-Nord.
-While lacking in a connection to the Metro system the future Blue Line extension of the Montreal Metro, which is previewed to open in 2029, will have three stations located in Saint-Leonard, with all of them located along Jean-Talon Street East.
-The REM de l'est is a planned light rail rapid transit system that would connect Saint Leonard and the rest of eastern Montreal to the Downtown core in less than 30 minutes.
-It will have a connection to the metro's future Blue Line extension at Lacordaire.
+The Mascouche Exo line runs through the borough and has a stop at Gare Saint-Léonard-Montréal-Nord.
+While lacking in a connection to the Metro system, the future Blue Line extension of the Montreal Metro, which is previewed to open in 2031, will have three stations located in Saint-Leonard, with all of them located along Jean-Talon Street East.
+The Projet structurant de l’Est (PSE) is a proposed light rail line and revitalization project of Montreal's end.
+The proposed route includes 31 stations spread over a 38-kilometer stretch with around 5 stations in the borough.
+No date for the completion of the project has been given.